UNC-Major-Lab/KDEMutationPlot/README.md

 # KDEMutationPlot
-Creates a figure using kernel density estimation to show mutational landscape
+Creates a figure using kernel density estimation to show the mutational landscape of a protein.

 Example output (before manually adjusting label positions):